SnehaAitha/LibraryManagement/readme.md

 2.)
 HOW TO INTERACT WITH API requests?

--> All the API requests are protected and authenticated using Basic Authentication.
+-> All the API requests are protected and authenticated using JWT Security.
+-> Get the JWT token - POST http://localhost:8080/api/authenticate
--> Open Rest Client, go to Authroization section, select type "Basic Auth" and enter the below credentials in username and password fields to access any endpoint/API request mentioned below.
+-> Open Rest Client, go to Authorization section, select type "Bearer Token" and enter the JWT token.

-username: user
-password: password

 Book management endpoints: